 Since its enactment, there have been numerous judicial, administrative, executive, and legislative challenges to certain aspects of the ACA, and we expect there will be additional challenges and amendments to the ACA in the future.
-On December 14, 2018, a Texas U.S. District Court Judge ruled that the ACA is unconstitutional in its entirety because the "individual mandate" was repealed by Congress as part of the Tax Act.
+On December 14, 2018, a U.S. District Court Judge in Texas ruled that the ACA is unconstitutional in its entirety because the "individual mandate" was repealed by Congress as part of the Tax Act.
 Additionally, on December 18, 2019, the U.S. Court of Appeals for the 5th Circuit upheld the District Court ruling that the individual mandate was unconstitutional and remanded the case back to the District Court to determine whether the remaining provisions of the ACA are invalid as well.
-On March 2, 2020, the United States Supreme Court granted the petitions for writs of certiorari to review this case.
+On March 2, 2020, the U.S. Supreme Court granted the petitions for writs of certiorari to review this case.
+On June 17, 2021, the Court dismissed the most recent judicial challenge to the ACA brought by several states without specifically ruling on the constitutionality of the ACA.
 It is unclear how such litigation and other efforts to repeal and replace the ACA will impact the ACA and our business.
-In addition, the Trump administration has issued various Executive Orders, which eliminated cost sharing subsidies and various provisions that would impose a fiscal burden on states or a cost, fee, tax, penalty or regulatory burden on individuals, healthcare providers, health insurers, or manufacturers of pharmaceuticals or medical devices.
+In addition, the former Trump administration issued various Executive Orders which eliminated cost sharing subsidies and included provisions that would impose a fiscal burden on states or a cost, fee, tax, penalty or regulatory burden on individuals, healthcare providers, health insurers, or manufacturers of pharmaceuticals or medical devices.
 Additionally, Congress has introduced several pieces of legislation aimed at significantly revising or repealing the ACA.
-On December 20, 2019, President Trump signed into law the Further Consolidated Appropriations Act (H.R.
-1865), which repeals the Cadillac tax, the health insurance provider tax, and the medical device excise tax.
+On December 20, 2019, former President Trump signed into law the Further Consolidated Appropriations Act (H.R.
+1865), which repealed the so called "Cadillac" tax, the health insurance provider tax, and the medical device excise tax.
 It is unclear whether the ACA will be overturned, repealed, replaced, or further amended.
 We cannot predict what affect further changes to the ACA would have on our business.

 Other legislative changes have been proposed and adopted in the United States since the ACA was enacted.
 The Budget Control Act of 2011, among other things, created measures for spending reductions by Congress.
 A Joint Select Committee on Deficit Reduction, tasked with recommending a targeted deficit reduction of at least \$1.2 trillion for the years 2013 through 2021, was unable to reach required goals, thereby triggering the legislation's automatic reduction to several government programs, including aggregate reductions of Medicare payments to providers of 2% per fiscal year.
-These reductions went into effect on April 1, 2013 and subsequent legislative amendments to the statute, including the Bipartisan Budget Act of 2018, or BBA, will remain in effect through 2030, unless additional congressional action is taken.
-However, these Medicare sequester reductions will be suspended from May 1, 2020 through December 31, 2020 due to the COVID-19 pandemic.
+These reductions went into effect on April 1, 2013, and subsequent legislative amendments to the statute, including the Bipartisan Budget Act of 2018, or BBA, will remain in effect through 2030, unless additional congressional action is taken.
+However, these Medicare sequester reductions will be suspended from May 1, 2020, through December 31, 2020, due to the COVID-19 pandemic.
 The BBA also amended the ACA, effective January 1, 2019, by increasing the point-of-sale discount that is owed by pharmaceutical manufacturers who participate in Medicare Part D and closing the coverage gap in most Medicare drug plans, commonly referred to as the "donut hole".
 On January 2, 2013, the American Taxpayer Relief Act of 2012 was signed into law, which, among other things, further reduced Medicare payments to several types of providers, including hospitals, imaging centers and cancer treatment centers, and increased the statute of limitations period for the government to recover overpayments to providers from three to five years.